Quiet holiday destinations

 In the UK, Cornwall and Devon have some charming stretches of coast and countryside if you stay away from the busy resorts.
-In the Yorkshire Dales you can get away from the crowds in glorious countryside, or you could rent a cottage in the Lake District.
+In the Yorkshire Dales you can get away from the crowds in glorious countryside.
+In the Lake District, you could rent a cottage or book a room at Hassness Country House, a good-value small hotel for walkers.

 Waterways Holidays rents out canal boats and sailing boats that sleep between two and 12.
 Popular destinations include the magnificent canal systems of Wales and the Norfolk Broads.
 See their latest special offers.

-In Scotland it’s easy to discover unspoilt quiet regions – rent a cottage or escape to the island of Mull to view Minke Whales, otters, seals and porpoises.
-If you really want to get away from it all, you could rent a lighthouse.
+In Scotland it’s easy to discover unspoilt quiet regions – enjoy stargazing and whisky tasting at The Torridon or cross to the island of Mull to view Minke Whales, otters, seals and porpoises.
+If you really want to get away from it all, you could rent a lighthouse keeper’s cottage.